 I enjoy working with beginners of all ages.
 For students who are just getting started, I see my role as more of a coach than a teacher.
-I help guide them through working out the mechanics of how their hands, fingers and arms need to move while playing.
+I guide them through how their hands, fingers and arms need to move while playing.
 Learning the guitar isn’t easy, but the right guidance can make a world of a difference in the beginning.

-I have a good routine put together for getting a beginner student playing as soon as possible.
-The fundamental things I work on with most beginners at first are:
+I have a good routine put together for getting a beginner playing as quickly as possible.
+For those interested in rock and pop music, the first things I work on are:

 - How to change smoothly from chord to chord while maintaining a steady strumming rhythm

 - Reading music is optional, but not required

 To do this, I coach beginners through a series of song-based strumming exercises that I’ve put together.
 These exercises take a beginner up to the point where we can strum through full songs.